 If your email address has already been "poisoned", then you could consider blocking it and trying the above guidelines on a new address.
 If this isn't an option, you can activate SpamAssassin in your account's control panel, which does a pretty respectable job of filtering out the garbage.

-If you have more questions, remember to check out our FAQ, which addresses many of the most common problems that our customers encounter.
+If you have more questions, remember to check out our, which addresses many of the most common problems that our customers encounter.